nurielleve/software-design/docs/assignment3.md

 + Created a third sequence diagram to lay out another interaction between the classes of the system
 + Edited each diagram's textual description to go along with the changes made to them

-**Class Diagram**

-+ Updated class diagram and class diagram description to be consistent with code

-**State Machine Diagrams**

-+ Updated State Machine Diagrams to be consistent with the class diagram and its operations

 **Implementation**
 + Changed user class to be abstract (error from assignment 2)
 + Created one arraylist with all the players in football pool, as opposed to having different arraylists for different positions